Duxter7/GA-English-Notes/IT English 13 (B2+).md

 Told us
 Said to us

-It helps us ... how we im
+It helps us ... how we improve

+Can you tell me where the stations is?
+Can you tell me where the stations is